FarruxPro/FarruxPro/README.md

 Hi!
 I’m a junior web developer with experience in HTML, CSS, SASS, JavaScript, and React.
 I enjoy creating modern and user-friendly interfaces that stand out with their design and functionality.
 I’m constantly learning and striving to improve my skills to build high-quality web applications.
 I’m looking for an opportunity to work in a team of professionals where I can grow as a developer and contribute to exciting projects.

-*   🧠  I'm learning R
+*   🧠  I'm learning React
 *   🤝  I'm open to collaborating on Development of responsive and cross-browser websites.
 *   ⚡  I’m open to internships or jobs to gain more experience in real projects.### Skills
 <p align="left">